zoraviel/CSS-and-GitHub-intro/README.md

 ## Cloning a repo

-**NOTE:** Before you CLONE a repo, *make sure* you are on your own personal GitHub.com site.​ Do not clone it from my GitHub, where the URL includes “macloo.”
+**NOTE:** Before you CLONE a repo, *make sure* you are on YOUR own personal GitHub.com site.​ DO NOT clone it from my GitHub, where the URL includes “macloo.”
 Clone it from *your own* GitHub, where the URL includes YOUR NAME.

 Find the button that says “**Clone or download**” (right side, below the Fork button, below “1 contributor”).
 Click it.